GalaBalaMR/restaurant-app/README.md

 #RESTAURANT APP

 <p>
-    You can register and login, add some role with Autie, make reservations, menus, tables, categories of food and more..
+    You can register and login, add some role with Spatie, make reservations, menus, tables, categories of food and more..
 </p>